adifatol/CarND-Behavioral-Cloning-P3/writeup_report.md

 * nw.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
 * process.sh containig commands to process the training images

 ####2.
 Submission includes functional code